weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 This function is more complicated than ones we've seen so far, but operation can be simply described in four steps:

-  1. Transform the 64-byte sequence `x` into a 16-word using `littleendian`.
+  1. Transform the 64-byte sequence `x` into a 16-word sequence using `littleendian`.
   2. Iterate doubleround 10 times, starting with the 16 words from step 1.
-  3. Add the values from step 1 to step 2.
+  3. Add together the values produced in step 1 to step 2.
   4. Transform the 16-word sequence from step 3 into a 64-byte
      sequence using `littleendian'`.